openradiation/openradiation-mobile/README.md

 5. wait for the build to be uploaded and ready to use for test (you will receive an email when it's ready)
 6. go to [App Store Connect](https://appstoreconnect.apple.com) and select your app
 7. follow the [official guide](https://help.apple.com/app-store-connect/) to manage both beta and prod builds

+## Development considerations

+`npm run check-outdated` allows no make sure the project does not reference outdated dependencies